Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Abstract

 \section{Abstract}

-We study the problem of dynamic batch learning in high-dimensional sparse linear contextual bandits, where a decision maker can only adapt decisions at a batch level.
-In particular, the decision maker, only observing rewards at the end of each batch, dynamically decides how many individuals to include in the next batch (at the current batch's end) and what personalized action-selection scheme to adopt within the batch.
+We study the problem of dynamic batch learning in high-dimensional sparse linear contextual bandits, where a decision maker, under a given maximum-number-of-batch constraint and only able to observe rewards at the end of each batch, can dynamically decide how many individuals to include in the next batch (at the end of the current batch) and what personalized action-selection scheme to adopt within each batch.
 Such batch constraints are ubiquitous in a variety of practical contexts, including personalized product offerings in marketing and medical treatment selection in clinical trials.
-We characterize the fundamental learning limit in this problem via a novel lower bound analysis and provide a simple, exploration-free algorithm that uses the LASSO estimator, which achieves the minimax optimal performance characterized by the lower bound (up to log factors).
-To our best knowledge, our work provides the first inroad into a rigorous understanding of dynamic batch learning with high-dimensional covariates.
-We also demonstrate the efficacy of our algorithm on both synthetic data and the Warfarin medical dosing data.
-The empirical results show that with three batches (hence only two opportunities to adapt), our algorithm already performs comparably--in terms of statistical performance--to the state-of-the-art \textit{fully online} high-dimensional linear contextual bandits algorithm.
-As an added bonus, since our algorithm operates in batches, it is orders of magnitudes faster than fully online learning algorithms.
-As such, our algorithm provides a desirable candidate for practical data-driven personalized decision making problems, where limited adaptivity is often a hard constraint.
+We characterize the fundamental learning limit in this problem via a regret lower bound and provide a matching upper bound (up to log factors), thus prescribing an optimal scheme for this problem.
+To the best of our knowledge, our work provides the first inroad into a theoretical understanding of dynamic batch learning in high-dimensional sparse linear contextual bandits.
+Notably, even a special case of our result---when no batch constraint is present---yields that the simple exploration-free algorithm using the LASSO estimator already achieves the minimax optimal $\tilde{O}(\sqrt{s_0T})$ regret bound ($s_0$ is the sparsity parameter or an upper bound thereof and $T$ is the learning horizon) for standard online learning in high-dimensional linear contextual bandits (for the no-margin case), a result that appears unknown in the emerging literature of high-dimensional contextual bandits.